probonopd/wayland-x11-compat-protocols/README.md

 The windowing system is not the place to restrict what applications are and are not allowed to do.

-If you want to restrict what applications can do, use a sandbox.
+If you want to restrict what applications can do, use a sandbox (or disallow these protocols in your compositor via a configuration setting).